pythonr0ck/zen-mods/README.md

 Addionally this mod collapses the buttons below the tabs to provide a smoother experience.
 Per default your active workspace is shown while the sidebar is collapsed (only works when the workspace switcher is placed there).

 ## Preferences
+- **Force Left Window Controls**: fixes the position of the window controls when the sidebar is tabs-on-right mode or on macOS (by ensuring that the window controls become apart of the navbar rather than the sidebar). *(default: off)*
 - **Collapsed Essentials Style**: Choose between the Condensed Style or the more minimalistic Spaced-Out Style (transitions between expanded/collapsed sidebar states better visually) *(default: condensed)*
 - **Hide top workspace indicator**: since the active workspace is already shown below, this theme hides the workspace indicator at the top (Uncheck to swap positions). *(default: off)*
 - **Align the sidebar foot buttons vertically**: If you don't wish for your buttons to be aligned vertically when collapsed: deactivate this setting and it aligns the buttons horizontally (like the OG mod) instead when collapsed *(default: on)*